I Custodi delle Vigne dell'Etna

 The lengthy name of this winery says it all: The Custodians of Etna's Vines.
 Led by Mario Paoluzi, this estate works directly with growers in a quasi-négociant, quasi-cooperative model to preserve the ancient-vine heritage of Sicily's great volcano, all while making some of the wildest, most complex and thought-provoking wines in the region.

 Established by Paoluzi and Etna superstar Salvo Foti, the genesis of the estate was a revival of I Vigneri, a guild of winemakers established in 1435 in Catania as a means to carry forward the mountain's unique viticulture for future generations.
 Today, the name "I Vigneri" is more commonly associated with Foti's winery, but there is a broader aim which extends to I Custodi and they work hand-in-hand for the greater goal of preserving old vines and replanting in the most sustainable way possible.
+While Foti is more famous of the two, Paoluzi is the face of this winery: a gregarious and loquacious Roman whose passion for Etna's ancient viticultural techniques is borderline obsessive.

 Much of I Custodi's excellence stems from those very vineyards.
 The House vineyard in the Contrada Moganazzi lends old-vine concentration and complexity to the Aetneus Rosso; Contrada Puntalazzo's Carricante vines seem to take in the salty air from the nearby Strait of Messina; while in Contrada Feudo di Mezzo, the ancient vines of Vigna Saeculare (some of them dating back 250 years!) serve up the most complex and compelling fruit of all.